 In calculating a lump-sum payment, an agency projects forward your annual leave for all the days, including holidays, you would have worked if you had remained in federal service.
 Any within-grade increase that you would have received by remaining employed during that period is not counted.
 Under 5 CFR 550.1205(b)(5), the lump-sum payment for employees who work a regular rotating schedule involving work on both day and night shifts is calculated as if the employee had continued to work the same schedule beyond the effective date of separation.
 The lump-sum period ends with the last hour of annual leave.

 For tax purposes, the lump-sum payment is treated like salary.
 Deductions will be made for federal income tax, Medicare, and applicable state, local and Social Security taxes.
 The payment cannot be invested in the Thrift Savings Plan.

-If you are re-employed in the federal service prior to the expiration of the period of annual leave (i.e., the lump-sum leave period), you must refund the portion of the lump-sum payment that represents the period between the date of re-employment and the expiration of the lump-sum period.
-Your agency will re-credits to your leave account the amount of annual leave equal to the days or hours of work remaining between the date of re-employment and the expiration of the lump-sum leave period.
+If you are re-employed in the federal service prior to the expiration of the lump-sum leave period, you must refund the portion of the lump-sum payment that represents the period between the date of re-employment and the expiration of the lump-sum period.
+Your agency will re-credit to your leave account the amount of annual leave equal to the days or hours of work remaining between the date of re-employment and the expiration of the lump-sum leave period.
 (Also see Leave Policies in Chapter 4, Section 4.)

 In the event of your death, your survivors are entitled to payment for all annual leave credited to you at time of death.